geraintpalmer/prelim2/index.md

 Course Schedule
 ===============

++ **Mondays 9am-10am**: Office hours (virtual + in-person).
+Scheduled time for you to watch the pre-recorded videos, drop into the office hours and ask any questions about the content or the course.
-*All* synchronous sessions are interactive, you are expected to participate.
-Consider these as opportunities to discuss the content, your understanding, your tutorials, your coursework, or any other relevant or interesting topics that you discover.
++ **Tuesdays 9am-11am**: Tutorials (in-person). *All* tutorial workshops are interactive, you are expected to participate.

-In order to facilitate this, we will following this structure:
+The following structure is used:

 <img src="/prelim2/assets/schedule.png" width="800">{: .center-image }